No0ne/ps2x2pico/README.md

 * GPIO26 LV1 - keyboard data
 * GPIO27 LV2 - keyboard clock
 * GPIO16 LV3 - mouse data
-* GPIO17 LV4 - mouse data
+* GPIO17 LV4 - mouse clock

 Don't forget to wire LV to 3.3V and GND to GND separately as the level shifter does not fit directly on top of the pico.